-Winter in the Stevens Point Area means abundant opportunities for skiing, snowmobiling, snowshoeing and more.
-Or is sledding, tobogganing, skating or ice fishing more your style?
+Winter in the Stevens Point Area means abundant opportunities for skiing, snowmobiling, snowshoeing, and more.
+Or is sledding, tobogganing, skating, or ice fishing more your style?
 Whatever you’re interested in, we’ve got you covered.
-This itinerary includes a list of winter adventures and along with prime seasonal spots to explore.
+This itinerary includes a list of winter adventures along with prime seasonal spots to explore.

 Here’s the breakdown:

 Sled, toboggan, cross-country ski, ice skate, snowshoe, or hike for hours of family fun.
 Stop in their warming house for a cup of hot cocoa.

 Snow-dusted art installations are dotted throughout a walking path covering 20 acres of natural beauty.
 Added bonus?
 The sculpture park trail connects to more than 26 miles of additional trails.

 Want an added challenge?
 Standing Rocks is the local hotspot for advanced-level downhill skiing.
 A trail pass is required for all users, available at the trailhead.